mikewest/http-state-tokens/README.md

     timestamp in the request might reduce that capability even further by reducing the window for pure replay attacks.

+    _Note: This bit in particular is not baked.
+We need to review the work folks have done on things like Token Binding to determine what the right threat model ought to be.
+Look at it as an area to explore, not a solidly thought-out solution._

 Coming back to the three prongs above, this proposal aims to create a state token whose configuration is hardened, maps to the same security primitive as the rest of the platform, reduces the client-side cost of transport, and isn't useful for cross-site tracking by default.